askinne2/HA_RFA_Agent/README.md

 1. **Configure Twilio Webhook**
    - Log in to your Twilio Console
    - Navigate to your phone number settings
-   - Set the "Messaging" webhook URL to your ngrok URL followed by `/sms` (e.g., `https://your-ngrok-url.ngrok.io/sms`)
+   - Set the "Messaging" webhook URL to your ngrok URL followed by `/channels/messaging/incoming`

 2. **Interact via SMS**
    - Send an SMS to your Twilio phone number